PaNaVTEC/Clean-Contacts/Readme.md

 ###Navigation via ActionCommands
 This is an idea of [Pedrovgs](https://github.com/pedrovgs/EffectiveAndroidUI), create small classes named "ActionCommands" that are used to navigate between activities, you can find this implementation in "DetailActionCommand"

-###Minimal localGateway
-You can find a [localGateway](http://martinfowler.com/eaaCatalog/localGateway.html) implementation in the "localGateway" module.
-Is just  the part that allows to discriminate the data source.
-If I need to use other implementation for network/bdd I will only change the data source imp.

 ###Use of abstractions
 You can find some examples like ImageLoader or ErrorManager interfaces that are implemented by PicassoImageLoader and SnackBarErrorManager, this will allow to change the implementations in the future to use different ways to show images / show errors.
 Allways you can do it, use an Abstractions instead of a concrete implementation.